 Can I see you outside of office hours?

-I offer Friday and Saturday appointments.
-My office hours are from 7am-4pm.
+I offer Friday and Saturday appointments, as well as occasional evening appointments.

 What can I expect during the first appointment or assessment?